ncatlab/nlab-content/pages/6/9/5/1/21596/content.md

 * As a consequence of the previous, the other old direct computation rule, which lets you beta convert in the subject, has become redundant and has been removed.
 To derive it, just switch the judgment to express membership with the equality type, use direct computation in that type, and switch back.

 * The "select right" rule of equality, which goes from ($a = a' \in A$) to ($a' \Vdash A$) has become redundant and has been removed.
 Prove symmetry in the usual way, and combine with select left.
-I don't remember exactly what prevented that before, but I seem to remember trying it, and failing.
-Now it works.
+(Maybe it was already redundant before, who knows?)

 * The subset elimination rule had a premise in v0 showing that the motive is a valid type family.
 In v1, this premise is removed.
 Semantically, it's redundant because it follows from the typing premise for the sole case (and the additional free variable constraint).